This course is now available online as a self-paced course.

 Discover the antislavery writers and reformers of the 17th, 18th, and 19th centuries whose passionate words formed the vanguard of a global movement.
 Join Gilder Lehrman in a study of the poetry, fiction, sermons, slave narratives, and songs that helped to end American slavery and make human rights an expectation of people throughout the world.

-- All graduate participants will receive a free hardcover copy of the course text, American Antislavery Writings: Colonial Beginnings to Emancipation, by lead scholar James G. Basker.
+American Antislavery Writings: Colonial Beginnings to Emancipation, edited by James G. Basker

 James G. Basker, Barnard College